Code-Institute-Submissions/milestone_2_rpoas/README.md

 ## Problems/Questions
 x How do I link contact form with Mailchimp?
-- How can the Gallery be operated by keyboard?
-- Why are there red crosses next to some of my github pushes?
+- How can the Gallery be operated by keyboard? x Why are there red crosses next to some of my github pushes?
 - How do I connect file upload to contact form?
 - How can I get the contact form to clear when send button is pressed?
 - Why is banner on events page bold?